Overview

 PRODUCT_SYNC_COMPLETED

-Will trigger when the merchant’s product sync is completed.
+Will trigger when the merchant’s products sync is completed.
 Example here.

 PRODUCT_SYNC_FAILED

-Will trigger if the merchant’s product sync fails.
+Will trigger if the merchant’s products sync fails.
 Example here.

 Webhook Headers